 Haarlem is the cutest little town only about 15 minutes away from Amsterdam by train.
-Those fifteen minutes transport you to a small, beautiful town with great food, gorgeous attractions and some amazing shopping.
+If you have a chance to add another day onto your Amsterdam adventure, I highly recommend Haarlem.
+Those fifteen minutes on the train transport you to a small, beautiful town with great food, gorgeous attractions and some amazing shopping.

-I arrived at about 4pm on a Saturday and quickly realized the Grote St. Bavo closed at 5pm.
+I hopped on the train from Amsterdam arrived in Haarlem at about 4pm on a Saturday.
+I checked into my Airbnb with no issues and decided to research a bit what to see in Haarlem.
+While doing a google search, I quickly realized the Grote St. Bavo church that I wanted to see was closing at 5pm and wouldn’t open again until Monday.
 So, I sprinted (ok, walked briskly) over to the church to get a glimpse at the gorgeous interior.

 Next onto dinner at the fabulous De Pizzabakkers Haarlem, where I had an amazing margarita pizza that didn’t break the bank.
 The restaurant was really busy and lively on a Saturday night and I felt very comfortable as a solo diner.